Clinical Hypnosis

 - Minimum 20 hours of practice before entering intermediate level.

-- Minimum 20 hours of therapy sessions (self-growth) in each level.
+- Minimum 20 hours of therapy sessions (self-growth) at each level.

 - Involving in research and authoring the paper on the desired subject matters or assigned one, at the end of each learning level

-- You as practitioner ethically and legally prohibited to use clinical hypnosis based on client’s desire for achieving any legal matter within court of law.
+- You as practitioner ethically and legally prohibited from using clinical hypnosis based on the client’s desire to achieve any legal matter within the court of law.

-- You as practitioner prohibited to use clinical hypnosis on individual who is suffering from psychosis.
+- You as a practitioner prohibited from using clinical hypnosis on the individual who is suffering from psychosis.

-- Note: At the end of each level, test of knowledge will take a place for evaluation purposes.
+- Note: At the end of each level, the test of knowledge will take place for evaluation purposes.

 Basic Clinical Hypnosis course